fli-iam/CARMIN_R2S/README.md

 CARMIN_R2S
 -----------

 Assuming that your server is based on CARMIN rest,
-The CARMIN_R2S module is used for translating the rest server to soap server.
+The CARMIN_R2S module is used for translating the rest server to the soap server.

 Build from Source